RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Introduction

 \section{Introduction}

 Point cloud registration is a fundamental problem in 3D computer vision, which aims to estimate the rigid transformation between point cloud frames.
-It is widely applied in 3D reconstruction \cite{su2019multicamera}, autonomous driving \cite{zheng2022global,elbaz20173d}, etc.
+It is widely applied in moblie robotics \cite{liu2023translo,wang2022residual}, autonomous driving \cite{zheng2022global,wang2022efficient}, etc.

 Although learning-based methods show great potential in object-level or indoor registration tasks \cite{yew20183dfeat,choy2019fully,ao2021spinnet,huang2021predator}, large-scale point cloud registration is less studied.
 Challenges are mainly three-fold: 1) Outdoor LiDAR scans may consist of hundreds of thousands of unstructured points, which are intrinsically sparse, irregular, and have a large spatial range.
-It is non-trivial to efficiently process these raw points in one inference \cite{yew2022regtr}.
+It is non-trivial to efficiently process all raw points in one inference \cite{yew2022regtr}.
 2) Outliers from dynamic objects and occlusion would degrade the registration accuracy as they introduce uncertain motions and inconsistency.
-3) There are numerous mismatches when directly leveraging distance-based nearest neighbor matching methods (eg. KNN) to distant point cloud pairs \cite{lu2021hregnet}.
+3) There are numerous mismatches when directly leveraging distance-based nearest neighbor matching methods (eg. $k$NN) to distant point cloud pairs \cite{lu2021hregnet}.

 For the first challenge, previous registration works mostly voxelize input points \cite{bai2020d3feat,lu2021hregnet}, and then establish putative correspondences by selecting keypoints and learning distinctive local descriptors \cite{yew20183dfeat,choy2019fully,ao2021spinnet}.
 However, quantization errors are inevitable in the voxelization \cite{huang20223qnet}.
-Different selected keypoints may influence registration accuracy and downsampling also challenges the repeatability \cite{yu2021cofinet}.
+Also, different selected keypoints may influence registration accuracy and downsampling challenges the repeatability \cite{yu2021cofinet}.
 In this paper, instead of searching keypoints, we directly process all LiDAR points by projecting them onto a cylindrical surface for the structured organization.
 Projected image-like structure facilitates the window partition in transformer, realizing linear computational costs.
 This enables our network to process almost 120000 points with high efficiency.
-To take advantage of 3D geometric features, each projected position is filled with raw point coordinates.
+To take advantage of 3D geometric features, each projected position is filled with raw point coordinates, inspired by \cite{wang2022efficient}.
 Another concern is that projected pseudo images are full of invalid positions due to the original sparsity of point clouds.
 We handle this by designing a projection mask.

 For the second challenge, the commonly used method is applying the robust estimator (RANSAC) \cite{fischler1981random,bai2020d3feat,ao2021spinnet} to filter outliers.
 However, RANSAC suffers from slow convergence \cite{qin2022geometric} and is highly dependent on post-processing choices \cite{yew2022regtr}.
 From a different view, we observe that global modeling capability is rather helpful to localize occluded objects and recognize dynamics as they introduce inconsistent global motion.
 Therefore, we propose a projection-aware transformer to extract point features globally.
 Notably, some recent works \cite{qin2022geometric,yew2022regtr} also try to design RANSAC-free registration networks.
 However, the combination of CNN and transformer in their feature extraction modules deteriorates the efficiency.
 The closest approach to ours is REGTR \cite{yew2022regtr}, which directly predicts clean correspondences with transformer.
 Nonetheless, the quadratic complexity limits its ability for large-scale application.